Support for parents

 - Use device settings on your child’s device to set time limits on certain apps.
 All consoles and some social platforms have in-built settings that allow you to set alerts to tell you when you’ve reached a certain amount of time on the platform and gives you a summary of time spent to support digital wellbeing

 - Set privacy and parental controls on your child’s device- a quick Google or YouTube search with the name of the device and ‘parental controls’ usually brings up useful information

-> - If your child uses an app regularly and you are not aware of the content, download the app yourself or do a little investigation to check the content and features are age-appropriate.
-You can use these websites: https://www.net-aware.org.uk/ or https://www.commonsensemedia.org/ which outline the content and features of every app available
+- If your child uses an app regularly and you are not aware of the content, download the app yourself or do a little investigation to check the content and features are age-appropriate.
+You can use the following website: https://www.commonsensemedia.org/ which outlines the content and features of every app available

-> - If your child has a profile on a particular app, you can download the app yourself and add their profile.
+- If your child has a profile on a particular app, you can download the app yourself and add their profile.
 This will enable you to monitor who they ‘follow’ or who is ‘following’ them online, as well as monitor any content they post or have access to